keboola/developers-docs/extend/common-interface/oauth.md

 permalink: /extend/common-interface/oauth
 ---

-[OAuth API V2](https://github.com/keboola/oauth-v2-bundle) integration provides a safe way to retrieve stored autorizations.
+[OAuth API V2](https://github.com/keboola/oauth-v2-bundle) integration provides a safe way to retrieve stored authorizations.

-When you're building an application that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection stores the users' credentials/access tokens in OAuth API V2 and they are revealed and decrypted only for a target component and project.
+When you are building an application that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection stores the users' credentials/access tokens in OAuth API V2; they are revealed and decrypted only for a target component and project.
 End-users can be assured that their authorized access will not leak.

 This feature is available only for [registered extensions](/extend/registration/).